FIND OUT WHICH NHL GAMES YOU CAN WATCH BASED ON YOUR LOCATION AND SUBSCRIPTION PACKAGE

-NOTE: If you live in the region of one of the Canadian teams and wish to watch the regional games of another Canadian franchise, then NHL LIVE™ is the correct product for your needs.
-It allows you to watch all out-of-market games from your given region.
-Visit NHL LIVE for more details.
+NOTE: If you live in the region of one of the Canadian teams and wish to watch the regional games of another Canadian franchise (for example, you live in the Flames region but want to watch Canadiens games), then SN NOW PREMIUM is the subscription package that best suits your needs.

 SN NOW Standard is priced at $14.99/month or $149.99/year and grants you 24/7 streaming access to Sportsnet East, West, Ontario, Pacific and Sportsnet ONE.

 Sportsnet NOW is also included for free with your TV subscription with participating providers based on the Sportsnet channels you have in your television package.

 Content includes: Over 1,000 total NHL games, all outdoor games, the NHL All-Star Game, entire Stanley Cup Playoffs, NHL Draft, up to 162 Toronto Blue Jays games, MLB regular season matchups, MLB Home Run Derby and All-Star Game, Postseason and World Series, Grand Slam of Curling, 41 regular season Toronto Raptors games, 200+ marquee NBA matchups, NBA Playoffs and Finals matchups, NBA Draft, WWE, FA Cup, Bundesliga, IndyCar, National Bank Open presented by Rogers, all your favourite Sportsnet original programming and much more.